This post contains affiliate links.

 Climbing Adam’s Peak should be on everyone’s Sri Lanka itinerary.

 After making the pilgrimage myself, I have to say that it was definitely one of the best experiences I had in the country.

 The cultural and religious symbolism of Adam’s Peak are very important to the Sri Lankan people.

-The Buddhist population believes there is a footprint from Buddha himself at the top of the mountain, while the Hindu people believe the footprint is from their god Shiva.
-Christians and Muslims believe it is from Adam, and the first step he took after being exiled from the Garden of Eden.
+The Buddhist population believes there is a footprint from Buddha himself at the top of the mountain, while the Hindu population believe the footprint is from their god Shiva.
+Christians and Muslims believe it is from Adam, from the first step he took after being exiled from the Garden of Eden.

 Climbing Adam’s Peak means struggling up 5,000 stairs.
 Oh, and did I mention that the walk begins at 2 am?

 Where is Adam’s Peak?